-The net tangible asset backing ("NTA") of Alternative Investment Trust ("AIQ" or the "Trust") increased by 5.2% during 2023 and the adjusted NTA1 increased 16.6%, both adjusted for the impact of capital activity, most notably the two semi-annual distributions.
-Excluding the impact of foreign exchange movements, the portfolio's NTA increased by 5.6% and the adjusted NTA increased by 17.2%.
+The net tangible asset backing ("NTA") of Alternative Investment Trust ("AIQ" or the "Trust") increased by 10.9% during 2024 and the adjusted NTA1 increased 17.4%, with the declining the US dollar the key driver of returns, both accounting for the impact of capital activity2, most notably a total annual distribution of 5% of NTA is made in two payments each in January and July.
+Excluding the impact of foreign exchange movements, the portfolio's NTA was flat and the adjusted NTA increased by 5.1%.